Important external papers

 26 pages incl title page, references, appendix.

 Common Crawl: Dodge et al. (2021).
-Documenting the English Colossal Clean Crawled Corpus.
-(PDF)
+Documenting Large Webtext Corpora: A Case Study on the Colossal Clean Crawled Corpus.

 Fine-tuning (Howard): Howard & Ruder.
 (2018).
-Universal Language Model Fine-tuning for Text Classification (PDF)
+Universal Language Model Fine-tuning for Text Classification.

 AI Winter caused by scientists: Olazaran.
 (1996).
 A Sociological Study of the Official History of the Perceptrons Controversy.
 (PDF)